History of the Aynho Aberdeen Angus herd

 The most influential female purchase was the Alex’s purchase of Rosa Erica 2 of Penguin at the 1995 Heritage Sale.
 He had seen her when judging at Monmouthsire Show, and realised her potential to Aynho.
 She was the last female to be purchased and has proven bloodlines.

 One of the most influential bulls in recent history has been the Australian sire Ardrossan Admiral.
-Two of his sons and a homebred grandson, Aynho Pilgrim M792 has been retained for Alex’s use.
-Pilgrim is a superb all-round bull with promising progeny.
+Two of his sons and a homebred grandson, Aynho Pilgrim M792 was retained for Alex’s use.
+Pilgrim was a superb all-round bull with his progeny now within the herd.

 Another homebred sire of note is Aynho Rossiter Eric B125, who was sold to the Wedderlie and Idvies herds at Perth in 2004.

 Wedderlie Ebbnflo M692 was purchased privately in the autumn of 2013.
 His photos can be seen in the gallery and in the video.
 He possesses good length and excellent locomotion.
 Calves can be seen on the ground.

 Our current stock Bulls are Warrenho Empire T655 who was privately purchased in 2018, and homebred Bull Aynho Porter T080 son of Blelack Duke J262.